Skip to main content

 Follow the beacon's emergency instructions on the device and in its manual exactly.
 Position it for the best chance to transmit.
 After activation, treat this as a rescue event: stay put unless immediate danger forces movement, make yourself easier to locate, and conserve remaining phone or messenger battery for secondary use if available.

 For this tier, reliability matters more than features.
-Before each trip, confirm registration status under the applicable rules, check battery and serviceability dates against manufacturer guidance, and run self-tests only as allowed: [Add current requirement after verification].
+Before each trip, confirm registration status under the applicable rules, check battery and serviceability dates against manufacturer guidance, and run self-tests only as allowed.
+Mark any unresolved registration or self-test requirement as pending official jurisdiction or manufacturer verification.
 Store the PLB where you can reach it quickly with one hand.

 For a step-by-step walkthrough, see The Best Asynchronous Communication Tools for Remote Teams.